NXIVM Leader Keith Raniere Sentenced to 120 Years in Prison - E! Online

 Fellow leaders within the organization, including NXIVM "Prefect" Nancy Salzman, Mack and Seagram's liquor heiress Clare Bronfman have all pleaded guilty to charges.

 Mack pleaded guilty in April 2019 to racketeering conspiracy and racketeering acts of state law extortion and forced labor.
 In court, she admitted to concealing Raniere's role as the head of DOS—as well as holding property as collateral.
 "Through it all, I believed Keith Raniere's intentions were to help people," she said.
 "I was wrong."
+Mack currently is awaiting sentencing.

 In September, Bronfman was sentenced to "81 months imprisonment for conspiracy to conceal and harbor aliens for financial gain and fraudulent use of personal identification information," per a press release.